The liver is often called “the ultimate multitasking organ”.

 It is unique in so many ways.

-For starters, it is the largest internal organ in our body, but in the same time, it is one of the few with limited regenerative power.
+For starters, it is the largest internal organ in our body, but at the same time, it is one of the few with limited regenerative power.

 The main function of the liver is to produce enzymes that aid in essential functions from removal of toxins to helping with digestion.

-Overused liver is not good, and sometimes just a simple diet change can help you how to lower liver enzymes.
+The overused liver is not good, and sometimes just a simple diet change can help you lower the liver enzymes.

 But once the enzymes are elevated, health issues follow through.

 It is very difficult for your liver to process alcohol.

 When you drink it too much and too often, your liver suffers damage.